 Our school motto is ‘where learning comes to life.’
 Through a relevant, exciting and challenging curriculum, students learn skills for life building on their interests and gaining independence.
 We believe that each student is individual and have their own unique skills, interests and talents which should be nurtured and encouraged.
 We have the highest expectations and aspirations for all of our students so that when the time comes, they are confident and ready to take their next steps in life.

 For our students to achieve their goals and for the school to continue to grow and succeed, we need to work closely with parents, carers and our multi-agency colleagues to develop our ‘understanding’, expertise and specialism.

 I feel very proud to be the Headteacher of Holbrook School for Autism and I hope that you can see why whilst visiting our website.
 If you cannot find what you are looking for, please do not hesitate to contact the school.

 I shall look forward to meeting and working with you.

 Holbrook School for Autism provides specialist education and care for children and young people with autism and learning disabilities aged 4-19, split over two sites.
-Our agreed number for 2019/20 is 120 students on roll.
 The Holbrook site is for students aged 4-13 years and the Belper site is for students aged 14-19 years.